 The United States Environmental Protection Agency (EPA) has been collecting data on waste generation and disposal for more than thirty years.
-In 2012, the EPA study revealed that Americans generated about 251 million tons of trash and recycled and composted nearly 87 million tons of this material, equivalent to a 34.5 percent recycling rate.
+In 2015, the EPA study found that Americans annually generated about 262 million tons of trash, recycled about 68 million tons and composted nearly 23 million tons of this material, equivalent to a 34.7 percent recycling and composting rate.

 Over the last few decades, the generation, recycling, composting, and disposal of municipal solid waste (MSW) has changed substantially.
-The recycling rate has increased from less than 10 percent of MSW generation in 1980 to over 34 percent in

-2012.
-Disposal of waste to a landfill has decreased from 89 percent of the amount generated in 1980 to 54 percent of MSW in 2012.
-Solid waste generation has decreased from 4.43 pounds per person per day in 2010 to 4.38 pounds per person per day in 2012.
-In 2012, on average, 1.51 pounds out of 4.38 pounds of waste generated per person per day was recycled or composted.
-It should be noted that approximately 11.5 percent of the total MSW is combusted for energy, or about 29 million tons of MSW.
-Organic materials, such as paper, paperboard, food scraps, and yard trimmings continue to be largest component of MSW generated.
-Paper and paperboard account for 27.4 percent, food scraps 14.5 percent, and yard trimmings 13.5 percent. (www.epa.gov/wastes, February 2014)
+The recycling rate has increased from 9.5 percent of MSW generation in 1980 to over 25.8 percent in 2015.
+Disposal of waste to a landfill has decreased from 89 percent of the amount generated in 1980 to 52.5 percent of MSW in 2015.
+Solid waste generation has slightly increased from 4.43 pounds per person per day in 2010 to 4.5 pounds per person per day in 2015.
+On average, 1.6 pounds out of 4.5 pounds of waste generated per person per day was recycled or composted.
+Organic materials, such as paper, paperboard, food scraps, and yard trimmings continue to be the largest component of MSW generated.
+Paper and paperboard account for 25.9 percent, food scraps 15.1 percent, and yard trimmings 13.3 percent. (www.epa.gov/wastes, July 2018).